Intolerance to gluten is the most common food sensitivity. Use this page to find out if you are suffering from it, and what to do if you are.

-The first stage of celiac disease testing is to take a blood test that looks for the presence of coeliac antibodies.
+The first stage of celiac disease testing is to take a blood test that looks for the presence of celiac antibodies.
 If they are present, a biopsy will be taken from your gut to confirm the disease.
-Sometimes the blood test will be negative for celiac or coeliac antibodies, but symptoms persist.
+Sometimes the blood test will be negative for celiac or celiac antibodies, but symptoms persist.
 In that situation, your doctor will usually send you for a gut biopsy.

 If both tests are negative, the chances are you are intolerant of gluten or wheat.
 In other words, you have non-celiac gluten intolerance.

 What is involved in non-celiac gluten sensitivity testing?

 Currently, there is no biological marker for non-celiac gluten intolerance.
 However, your medical history of you and your family will be covered as part of the diagnostic process.
 This is because if your parents had issues with gluten there is a heightened risk that you will too.

 In addition, you may be offered a radioallergosorbic blood test (RAST test).
 When it comes to gluten intolerance, some allergists prefer to use an Immunocap test (CAP-RAST) this brand of test gives the medical professional more data to work with.
 Some physicians also offer skin prick testing for gluten.
 Unfortunately, these tests are not 100% reliable, but they can diagnose some cases of food intolerance.